RrEeeake0904/test_one/readme.txt

 the Third day -- use the branch.

-the second time to change the content.
----doing works while receiving the other tasks merge after commit the dev work.
+---doing works while receiving the other task.